agency-quill/agency/documentation/responsive-grid.md

 # Responsive grid
-We have developed `CSS` styles and `HTML` code supporting a responsive design grid.
-This code supports web assets that work on all devices from mobile phones to large desktop monitors.
-Below are two examples of the responsive grid.
+We have developed `CSS` and `HTML` for a responsive design grid.
+The code supports web assets that work on all devices from mobile phones to large desktop monitors using a single block of code.
+Below are two examples of the responsive grid to play with.

 [Responsive Grid](http://qpreview.quillcorp.com/content/iw/adv/sandbox/responsive-grid.cshtml) &ndash; This is an empty grid that demonstrates the basic layout.

 [Responsive Web Ads](http://qpreview.quillcorp.com/content/iw/adv/sandbox/responsive-web-ads.cshtml) &ndash; This grid demonstrates the way web ad, or banner, images are handled within the responsive grid.

+---

 >_Responsive Web design is the approach that suggests that design and development should respond to the user's behavior and environment based on screen size, platform and orientation._ &ndash; [Responsive Web Design - What It Is And How To Use It](https://www.smashingmagazine.com/2011/01/guidelines-for-responsive-web-design/)

+---

 Ethan Marcotte introduced the concept of responsive design in his 2010 _A List Apart_ article [Responsive Web Design](https://alistapart.com/article/responsive-web-design).
 The idea is pretty simple.
 Responsive design uses `CSS` to render `HTML` differently depending on the user's device.
 It's a little more complicated in practice.